joshbegley/nyt-latest/README.md

 **Deadly Shooting Attack in Tel Aviv Suburb**\
 `A Palestinian gunman opened fire in Bnei Brak, an ultra-Orthodox city outside of Tel Aviv, killing multiple people.
-The shooting was the fifth attack in less than two weeks.`\
+The shooting was the fifth attack in less than two weeks in Israel.`\
 https://nytimes.com/video/world/middleeast/100000008279209/shooting-tel-aviv-israel.html?searchResultPosition=1

 **Call Logs Underscore Trump’s Efforts to Sway Lawmakers on Jan.
 6**\